 RALEIGH, N.C. — As Martin Brodeur approached the media following Thursday’s 4-1 win over the Hurricanes, the future Hall of Famer couldn’t help but smile.
 “Anything else you want?” he asked […]

-Articles by: Andrew Hirsh
+Recent Articles by Andrew

 If you take a look at the NHL goal scoring leaders right now, you’ll see a lot of familiar faces at the top: Steven Stamkos, John Tavares, James Neal, Eric Staal, among others.
 And then there’s Jiri Tlusty.